For reliable, ethical, and professional appraisals, trust Bruce W. Reyle Commercial & Residential Real Estate Appraisers & Consultants.

 Appraisers will regularly need to consider the interests of third parties, including homeowners, sellers and buyers, or others.
 Normally the third parties are explicitly defined in the appraisal report.
 An appraiser's fiduciary duty is only to those parties who the appraiser knows, based on the scope of work or other written parameters of the assignment.

 We require the highest professional integrity possible from ourselves.
 We don't do assignments on contingency fees.
 That is, we don't agree to do an appraisal report and collect the fee only if the loan closes.
 We don't do assignments on percentage fees.
-That is perhaps the appraisal industries most important rule, because it would invite appraisal fraud since increasing the estimate of the home would raise the their paycheck.
+That is perhaps the appraisal industries most important rule, because it would invite appraisal fraud since increasing the estimate of the home would raise their paycheck.
 We don't do that.
 Other improper practices may be established by state law or professional societies that the appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be at ease knowing we are working hard to provide an unbiased determination of the home or property value.